PRECISION BREEDING UNLOCKS THE NATURAL HEALTH BENEFITS INSIDE ANIMAL DNA

 • Greater genetic diversity

-Food producers are mindful of breeding for enhanced sustainability.
-The growing knowledge of genes and mechanisms animal health are changing the old paradigm and enabling more ways to lessen the environmental impact of animal agriculture and aquaculture.
+The expanding understanding of genes and mechanisms governing animal health is reshaping the traditional paradigm, opening up additional avenues to mitigate the environmental impact of both animal agriculture and aquaculture.

 Ways we can improve sustainability